needle-mirror/com.unity.addressables/Documentation~/AssetReferences.md

 To assign a value, drag an asset to the field or click on the object picker icon to open a dialog that lets you choose an Addressable asset.

 If you drag a non-Addressable asset to an AssetReference field, the system automatically makes the asset Addressable and adds it to your default Addressables group.
-Sprite and SpriteAtlas assets can have sub-objects.
-AssetReferences assigned these types of asset display an additional object picker that allows you to specify which sub-object to reference.
+Sprite and SpriteAtlas assets can have subobjects.
+AssetReferences assigned these types of asset display an additional object picker that allows you to specify which subobject to reference.

 See the [Basic AssetReference], [Component Reference], and [Sprite Land] projects in the [Addressables-Sample] repository for examples of using AssetReferences in a project.